Statistics Explained

 Highlights

-In 2020, the sales made by EU affiliates located outside the EU were greater than those made by EU affiliates located in other EU Member States.
+In 2021, the net turnover generated by EU affiliates located outside the EU was more than that of EU affiliates located in other EU countries.

-Almost two out of every three persons employed by an EU affiliate in 2020 were working outside the EU.
+Almost two out of every three employees and self-employed persons of an EU affiliates in 2021 were working outside the EU.

 (% of total for all foreign affiliates)

-This article looks at outward foreign affiliate statistics, providing information on the economic impact of investments in EU affiliates abroad: for example, how many persons were employed by German affiliates in China, or what was the value of sales made by French affiliates in the United States.
+This article looks at outward foreign affiliate statistics, providing information on the economic impact in EU affiliates abroad: for example, how many persons were employed by German affiliates in China, or what was the net turnover generated by French affiliates in the United States.
 Another article Foreign-controlled enterprises statistics - inward FATS looks at inward FATS.
-Note that the information presented in this article covers the business economy defined as NACE Sections B-N and P-S.
+Note that the information presented in this article covers the market producers defined as NACE Sections B-S (excluding O).

 Statistics on foreign affiliates